phenax/null-browser/README.md

 - **No built-in AI**
   - add it if you want it

 Any feature you want, you implement yourself.
+Either from scratch or build on top of a built-in module.

 ## Who is it for?
 I built this for myself and people like me who enjoy tinkering with their tools.